Middle School: The Worst Years of My Life: Commercial success

 Middle School, The Worst Years of My Life was a No. 1 The New York Times best-seller and a No. 1 Indiebound best-seller.
 It was also made into an audiobook by Chivers Children's CDs.

 Sequels

 Middle School: Get Me Out of Here! was published on May 7, 2012.
 It follows Rafe in his new art school as he trades Operation: R.A.F.E. for Operation: Get a Life.
-It also featured a sneak peek at Patterson's new novel I Funny which almost serves as the series' spiritual successor in terms of style.
-In Middle School: The Worst Years of My Life there are the first 17 pages of Middle School: Get Me Out of Here.

-On March 18, 2013, another book, this time about Georgia, Rafe's little sister, called Middle School: My Brother is a Big, Fat Liar, was released.
+On March 18, 2013, another book, which is told from the perspective of Rafe's sister, Georgia, called Middle School: My Brother is a Big, Fat Liar, was released.

 On June 24, 2013, another book called Middle School: How I Survived Bullies, Broccoli, and Snake Hill was released.

-After that, another book called Middle School: Ultimate Showdown was released, which did not have a story base.
-It was more of an activity book.
+On May 22, 2014, another book called Middle School: Ultimate Showdown was released, which did not have a story base, and was more of an interactive activity book instead.